Mrs Mummypenny Personal Finance Expert

 Create a realistic budget

 Excel is always great for setting up these kinds of things.
 Write down everything you spend money on create a budget and stick to it.
 Keep a check on it every couple of weeks or once a month to look at where you are spending your money and on what.
 You can then assess where you are spending too much money and where savings can be made.
-If you need a budget spreadsheet email me at email@example.com and I will send it to you.
+If the creation of a budget spreads is too much, I have done all the work for you!
+Click here for a budget sheet from my google drive.
 For more detail check out this post

 Set up a cash back account

-Whenever you buys anything online buy it through your cash back account.
-You will then receive a % of your spend back in cash back via your cash back account.
-I like Topcashback (click on this link to set up an account) who often seem to offer the highest payout rates.
-I have earned £1500 in 3 years in cash back.
-This is from all sort of spending like holidays, insurance, mobile phones, Groupon purchases.
-Anything bought online 🙂
+Whenever you buy anything online buy it through your cash back account.
+You will then receive a % of your spend back in cash back which you can transfer into your bank account or transfer into online vouchers.
+I use Topcashback (click on this link to set up an account) which offer the highest payout rates.
+I have earned £5k in nine years in cash back.
+This comes from online spending like holidays, insurance, mobile phones, Groupon purchases.
+Anything bought online.

 Sell for free

 Use free selling pages on Facebook to sell unwanted stuff in your house.
 This will save you on fees and postage costs and gives a little back to community as you’re sharing with local folk.
-I set up a page for my village and I admin it, this now has 2500 members and is a great way to buy and sell 2nd hand stuff.
-Works brilliantly for children’s stuff and large furniture.
+I set up a page for my village which I admin, with 10k members.
+It is a great way to buy and sell second hand stuff.
+It works brilliantly for children’s stuff and large furniture.
+Or of course sell on eBay.
+Decluttering and making money is Win Win!

 Save without giving up the things you love